in-the-keyhole/khs-convo/README.md

 Notice the `tranisition` state that defines a function which returns a 'legal' or 'illegal' state id, based upon the age caulation.
 The `request` convo object is provided as input.

+The complete listing for thie example can be found [here](server/convoevents/examples/alcholo.js).
+You can invoke from the Emulator by texting "drink".

 ### State Validation